According to Google, it does not matter whether you use a keyword in your domain or not.

 SEOmoz data shows that EMD correlation with ranking has dropped from 0.34 in 2010 to 0.18 in 2012.

-But wait, keywords in the domain still matters.
-We agree that it doesn’t give the boost it used to in 2010-12.
+But wait, keywords in the domain still matter.
+We do agree that it doesn’t give the amount of boost as it used to give in the year 2010-12.

 But here are some examples that are going to blow your mind: